-- 51. The test commonly used to detect the amount of IgE directed to a specific allergen is called a RAST (former name) or CAP (current name) test.
-The expected RAST or CAP result for an individual who is not allergic is zero or less than 0.35UA/L. At the other end of the spectrum, a level of 50UA/L is considered extremely high with the caveat that the fact that a person has the specific antibody does not always mean that they will react. - 52.
-Prof Douglass explained that Hope's total IgE result would suggest that she had allergic asthma and that her sensitisation to rye grass pollen was very high. - 53.
-Prof Douglass explained in relation to Hope's Alternaria alternata RAST/CAP results, that '[f]ungal sensitisation is a marker of severe asthma and Alternaria mould has been associated with fatal asthma epidemics, however it is not currently thought to be a prevalent problem in Melbourne as it is in arid, inland areas'. - 54.
+- 52. The test commonly used to detect the amount of IgE directed to a specific allergen is called a RAST (former name) or CAP (current name) test.
+The expected RAST or CAP result for an individual who is not allergic is zero or less than 0.35UA/L. At the other end of the spectrum, a level of 50UA/L is considered extremely high with the caveat that the fact that a person has the specific antibody does not always mean that they will react. - 53.
 According to Prof Douglass, a course of oral corticosteroid administered over three to six months has the potential to reduce both total IgE and specific RAST/CAP levels, as do massive blood transfusions in an acute setting.
-However, in relation to the circumstances of Hope and the other deceased the subject of the inquest, Prof Douglass considered that the blood samples obtained and tested (whether ante mortem or post-mortem) would have provide a credible IgE and RAST/CAP levels despite the provision of acute treatment. - 55.
-Based on all the available evidence, I find that the medical cause of death of Hope is acute asthma.
+However, in relation to the circumstances of Mr La and the other deceased the subject of the inquest, Prof Douglass considered that the blood samples obtained and tested (whether ante mortem or post-mortem) would have provide a credible IgE and RAST/CAP levels despite the provision of acute treatment. - 54.
+Based on all of the available evidence, I find that the medical cause of death of Mr La is more appropriately described as hypoxic ischaemic encephalopathy, complicating cardiac arrest in the setting of asthma.

-PRIOR CLINICAL MANAGEMENT OF HOPE
+PRIOR CLINICAL MANAGEMENT OF MR LA